syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-DropDownList textbox to be displayed with the rounded corner style.
+DropDownList textbox displayed with the rounded corner style.

 Default Value: